Why building your own Deep Learning Computer is 10x cheaper than AWS

 How to start your build

-Continue to the next post: How to build the perfect Deep Learning Computer and save thousands of dollars on how to pick components and build your machine with my public parts list w/ pricing.
+Continue to the next post: How to build the perfect Deep Learning Computer and save thousands of dollars to learn how to pick components and build your machine with my public parts list w/ pricing (check the page the updated build in 7/2019).
 Here is the video of the build.

 Why is expandability important in a Deep Learning Computer?